Salomon S-Lab Sense Ultra 8 Set

 - The elastic chest strap is annoying to use, feels flimsy

-A few users remarked that the bag bounced a bit when fully packed.
-The material is a bit too stretchy to hold everything in place.
-Reviewers also noted that the back of the pack was not waterproof or water resistant and while it wicked sweat, it also allowed moisture from sweaty backs to infiltrate the main compartment.
-Overall, reviewers found the Sense Ultra vest very very comfortable.
+Overall, reviewers found the Salomon S-Lab Ultra 8 Set is very very comfortable.
 Comfort depends heavily on an appropriately selected pack size, so don’t be shy to make an exchange if you find the fit less than perfect.

 Other than that, the vest is very durable, and the material is nearly rip-proof making it a reliable choice for long journeys.